jswithalex/BACE_Summer_2015/sublime_text_setup.md

 2) With Sublime Text open:
   + go to 'Tools' > 'Build System' > 'New Build System'
-  + copy and paste the following into the window that pops up:
+  + copy and replace what's in the file with the following:

 ````
 {